Is Paris Overrated? - Why the City of Love isn't As Beautiful As You Think

 If you’re a caffeine junkie, you’d be in heaven in Paris.
 But even if you’re not, it’s never a bad idea to spend the entire morning sitting at an alfresco cafe, sipping on your preferred beverage.

 In 2019, Paris was the second most visited city in the world, racking up a total of 19.1 million visitors.
 Whether it is the summer holiday or the middle of winter, Paris is loved no matter the weather.
-In fact, there were too many tourists last year that the Louvre had to be closed for one day after workers walked out in protest of overcrowding in the museum.
+In fact, there was one time when there were too many tourists that the Louvre had to be closed for a whole day after workers walked out in protest of overcrowding in the museum.

 So, if you plan to make Paris your travel destination, be sure to pack along your sense of humor, because you’re going to need it to stay sane.
 Expect long lines at major tourist spots.
 Expect things to be overpriced.
 And whatever you do, do not be surprised if you find that the city is not as pristine as the Paris of your dreams.